zengsn/pub-2018-acml-deepcwc/README.md

   year={2018}
 }
 ```

+*The formal version of conference paper is coming soon.*

 *Thanks **Xing Lin** et al. (UCLA) for citing our paper in their **Science** paper "All-optical machine learning using diffractive deep neural networks" - http://science.sciencemag.org/content/361/6406/1004 (Published at Sep.
 7, 2018).*